 - to provide students with a solid theoretical base founded on extant knowledge in the field; and

 - to generate and maintain student interest in practical applications of this knowledge.

 Language Teaching and Learning at UTM also offers students opportunities to be involved in faculty research projects through Independent Study courses and through Research Opportunity Program (ROP) courses.

-Language Teaching and Learning is a valuable component of an undergraduate liberal arts education that can be the first step along the path to numerous opportunities:
+Language Teaching & Learning is a valuable component of an undergraduate liberal arts education that can be the first step along the path to numerous opportunities: